Applied Electrical Motion and Control Management

 Courses are listed by level/semester.

-Students can also view courses for the most current program design for this academic year on the Conestoga College website for Information Technology Business Analysis - Operations #1372.
+Students can also view courses for the most current program design for this academic year on the Conestoga College website for Applied Electrical Motion and Control Management #1460.
 To find these courses, scroll down the page to the 'Program Courses'.

 Program Learning Outcomes